plutov/pliutau.com/content/ultimate-clickhouse-helm-chart.md

 ### GUI

-For GUI I added Tabix.UI, where you can connect to your ClickHouse server and execute queries.
+For GUI I added [Tabix.UI](http://tabix.io), where you can connect to your ClickHouse server and execute queries.

 ### Graphite

-ClickHouse does not have such a tool packaged, but there are several 3rd-party monitoring solutions that can be used.
+ClickHouse does not have a tool for monitoring packaged, but there are several 3rd-party monitoring solutions that can be used.
 Graphite is one of the popular options, and it can be natively integrated with ClickHouse.

 ## Run it